Efficiently Predicting Mutational Effect on Homologous Proteins by Evolution Encoding: Acknowledgments

 \textbf{The performance of \model comes from its superior predictions on high mutational mutants.} For the \textsc{Low-vs-High} split of \GB dataset, we group the test proteins into 4 groups depending on their number of mutations.
 Next, we compute three models, including \model, ESM-1b (fine-tuned PLM model) and CNN (best baseline), prediction performances on each protein group and present the results in Figure~\ref{fig:num_mutations}. \model outperforms two baselines in all 4 protein groups.
 Notably, by demonstrating \model's clear edge in groups of no less than 3 mutations, we confirm the generalisation effectiveness from low mutational mutants to high mutational mutants. \textbf{As per inference time}, \model and CNN require similar inference time ($\approx5$ secs), $36\times$ faster than ESM-1b ($\approx3$ mins).

-\textbf{Influence of hyper-parameter settings on \model.} We present in Figure~\ref{fig:hyper_param} a group of experiments to study the influence of some hyper-parameters on \model, including the number of attention heads, embedding dimension and the number of layers of residue encoder and evolution encoder. \model exhibits stable performance on different hyper-parameter settings.
+\textbf{Influence of hyper-parameter settings on \model.} We present in Figure~\ref{fig:hyper_param} a group of experiments to study the influence of some hyper-parameters on \model, including the number of attention heads, embedding dimension and the number of layers of residue encoder and evolution encoder.